 Before considering whether to leave your job, have a look at what you are actually spending on caregiving and how you finance this expense.

 There are websites available providing information about getting help with caregiving and public benefits you might be able to access.

-Understand the costs of parents remaining in their homeUnderstand the costs you might incur should your parents choose to remain in their own homes.
+Understand the costs you might incur should your parents choose to remain in their own homes.